 In general, all our staff members are engaging with residents at every interaction, asking questions about their day, how they are feeling, and what they have been doing.
 Regular attempts are being made to ensure residents are staying in touch with family and friends by helping them set up various forms of video chat, phone calls, or writing cards and letters.

-Of course, residents are staying in their rooms a lot more, and those who are able have been doing individual activities like reading, word searches, coloring and making crafts.
+Of course, residents are staying in their rooms more, and those who are able have been doing individual activities like reading, word searches, coloring and making crafts.
 The long running Gunsmoke which originally aired in the mid-50s through the mid-70s with Matt Dillion, Ms. Kitty and Fetus have become a popular TV show again.
 Hallway bingo is becoming popular, in which the activity staff goes hall by hall to call out bingo while residents check their bingo cards in their doorways.
 Residents are being encouraged, condition permitting, to stand, stretch and move to increase circulation.
 Technology, computers, tablets, e-readers, etc. are being utilized to explore virtual activities such as online museums, online classes, online games, online religious events, product browsing, movies, concerts and past sports events.

 Residents are continuing to be asked what Activities they would like to do.
 If it is something usually done in groups, inventive ways are being explored to modify the activity, so it will work within guidelines from the CDC and various other health officials.